 3-16-2020: CORONAVIRUS INFORMATION

 Just like you, we have families we care about and want to keep safe.
 When something like the coronavirus hits the news, it can make us worry about everyday decisions.
 The person best equipped to take care of you is you, but we’ve got your back (pun intended).
 Even before the Coronavirus, we made it a point to wash our hands all the time.
 We are taking further precautions for creating a safe space in the office.
 Our schedule has changed to accommodate less patients per hour.
 This allows us to properly disinfect the table and surfaces after every patient.
 This also allows patients to come in and leave in a timely manner, with little to no waiting.
 This also allows patients to practice proper "social distancing".
 If necessary, we will also isolate patients in separate waiting areas.
-If you have any cough or cold symptoms, or have run a fever in the last 2 weeks, please reschedule your appointment.
+If you have any cough or cold symptoms, shortness of breath or difficulty breathing, new loss of taste or smell or have run a fever in the last 2 weeks, please reschedule your appointment.
 We are also happy to support you from afar via telephone or video call (Skype or Android video call).

 If you must go out of your home, please take reasonable precautions.
 Here are some tips to help you and your family feel safe and ready to face the world.
 In general:

 1. Wash, wash, wash your hands.
 Did you know soap and water are more effective than hand sanitizer (and apparently easier to find right now)?
 To really get rid of any germs, wash for at least 20 seconds – which just happens to be how long it takes to hum Row-Row-Row Your Boat three times.

 2. Be sneeze- and cough-courteous.
 Coughing or sneezing into the inner crook of your arm catches the droplets that would otherwise end up in the air or on the surfaces around you.
 The COVID-19 virus is transmitted through droplets, not through breathing, so this is important.